flowerysong/pam_okta_auth/README.md

 ## Deployment As Primary Authentication

-The password authentication flow requires client credentials for an app with at least the `Resource Owner Password` grant; depending on the authentication policy assigned to the app it may also need the `MFA OTP` and `MFA OOB` grants.
+The password authentication flow requires client credentials for an app with at least the `Resource Owner Password` grant; if the the authentication policy assigned to the app requires MFA it will also need the `MFA OTP` and `MFA OOB` grants.

 This flow currently assumes that OTP (passcode) and push authentication are always acceptable second factors when MFA is